-- With direction from the Public Policy and Advocacy Director, execute the implementation of the ACLU-CT’s legislative agenda utilizing appropriate strategies and tactics; lobby members of the legislature, their staff, and the Governor’s office; analyze and track legislation, draft amendments; and prepare and deliver both written and oral testimony;
+- With direction from the Public Policy and Advocacy Director, developing and executing the implementation of the ACLU-CT’s legislative agenda utilizing appropriate strategies and tactics; lobby members of the legislature, their staff, and the Governor’s office; analyze and track legislation, draft and analyze amendments; and prepare and deliver both written and oral testimony;

 - Build trusted relationships with lawmakers, agency decision-makers, staff, the Governor’s office, lobbyists, and other stakeholders by providing clear, fact-based analysis and resources; identify opportunities for bipartisan support on ACLU-CT issues;

-- Participate in off session legislative activity, testify at legislative hearings, and participate in policy-related workgroups, coalitions, and assist the Public Policy and Advocacy Director in the management and reporting of political activities during electoral cycles;
+- Participate in off session legislative activity, testify at legislative hearings, and participate in policy related workgroups, taskforces, and coalitions;

 - Conduct in-depth legal and policy research and analysis to inform and support the ACLU-CT’s broad agenda.
 Work with the Public Policy and Advocacy Director and Communications Director to prepare written materials including issue specific policy reports, fact sheets, action alerts, talking points, issue briefs, op-eds, and website updates;

-- Develop model legislation toolkits for municipal and state legislation and develop train the trainer Know Your Rights materials;
+- Develop model legislation and supporter toolkits for state legislation and other training materials as needed;

-- Work with the ACLU-CT’s contract lobbyists during the legislative session.
+- Manage the ACLU-CT’s contract lobbyists during the legislative session;

 - Demonstrate a commitment to diversity within the office using a personal approach that values all individuals and respects differences in regards to race, ethnicity, age, gender identity and expression, sexual orientation, religion, ability and socio-economic circumstance, immigration status, and record of arrest or conviction.